kaleemullah360/kontiki/apps/config-radio/README.md

 ## Setup:

-include the library in your application `Makefile`
+Include the library in your application `Makefile`

 ```sh
 APPS += config-radio